 - 1. Check the milestone for the upcoming release

 - Get rid of any non-critical bugs

 - · Get any critical bugs fixed

 - Check the release manager notes in case anyone has left anything which can only be done during the release.

 - 2. Check for any regressions

-- 3. Read through the INSTALL and README files to make sure things like the supported Python versions are correct
+- 3. Read through the INSTALL.rst and README.rst files to make sure things like the supported Python versions are correct

 - Check the required Python version.

 - Check that the list matches the current set of buildbots.

 - Any mistakes should be fixed in trunk before making the release branch

 - 4. Choose a version number.

 - 5. File a ticket

+- Assign it to the upcoming release milestone

+- Assign it to yourself